MACRN028

 NO - IT HAS NEVER BEEN THE SAME AGAIN"

-Some personal recollections of travels with Mike illustrated with his pictures
+Some personal recollections by Tony Bowles of travels with Mike illustrated with his pictures

 Our first lengthy bicycle trip was over the August Bank Holiday weekend in 1962.
 Leaving Stratford on Saturday morning we first called at Weedon on the main line from Euston to photograph a number of passing expresses, then on via Kettering Ironstone to the St Neots area on the East Coast main line before starting south down the A1 in the evening.
 On Sunday morning we continued on down the A1 into central London and visited Nine Elms shed on our way past before continuing down the A2 to Sittingbourne in Kent.
 Here we slipped into Bowaters Paper Mill whilst the gateman was not looking and went all the way to Ridham Dock without being challenged.
 After this it was on into East Sussex and an overnight camp near Horsted Keynes where we awoke to a grey day that went steadily downhill.
 After a visit to the Bluebell we got somewhere north of Guildford before it started raining and we arrived back in Stratford after dark soaked to the skin.